|

 cover artwork by Willie Matthews, especially the front cover photo

-an old oil lamp.
-The image was conceived by Noel an both he and
+by an old oil lamp.
+The image was conceived by Noel an both he

-Tony were satisfied with the results "There's a bit of a taint
+and Tony were satisfied with the results "There's a bit of

 I can't improve on that description of the music.
 Noel and Tony